Tutorial: How to create a Minesweeper game Follow

 Easypromos provides a complete Prize and Winners Management system that will allow you to create the prize or prizes that you want to give to the users who participate in the game, as well as configure how you want to assign the prizes and select the winners.

-Specifically, you have two ways to assign the prize to the winners, depending on your preference:
+Specifically, you have three ways to assign the prize to the winners, depending on your preference:

 2. Carry out a giveaway among the users who have obtained a higher score.
 Follow the steps of this tutorial that explains how you can create the prize to be raffled among the players with the highest score, for example, the 5 players with the most points.